GaloisInc/BESSPIN-Lando/lobot-core/README.md

 build tool for Haskell.
 GHC must be at least version 8.8, which is the latest stable release.

-Once those tools are installed, the following should "just work":
+Once those tools are installed, the following should \"just work\":

 ```bash
 cabal v2-build